apache/security-site/content/projects/ws/_index.md

 ### Affected

-* Apache SOAP at Apache SOAP 2.3
+* Apache SOAP at 2.3
 * Apache SOAP from Apache SOAP before 2.3